ericconrad/dotfiles/README.md

 A place to keep config files so we can share and track them, with a script to symlink them for you.
 To get this up and running:

+(For those from Art 229, switch to the maclab branch.)

 1. Fork this repo (so you can make changes for yourself)
 1. Clone your fork into ~/dotfiles
 1. Add this repo as the upstream branch: `cd ~/dotfiles && git remote add upstream git@github.com:jasonrhodes/dotfiles.git`